Miniature model (gaming): Scale heights

 Historically the size of miniatures was described in absolute scale in various different systems of measurement, most commonly in metric and English units.
 A 28mm miniature means that the size of the miniature will be 28mm from the feet of the mini to the chosen reference point.
 The most common miniatures were the 54 mm European miniatures and the 2 1/4" English models which are commonly considered to be 1:32 scale.
 Early wargames such as H.G Wells Little Wars used these commonly available miniatures.
 With metrication in the United Kingdom, United States manufacturers began to use the metric system to describe miniatures, as opposed to the previously popular customary units, so that their table-top wargaming models would be compatible.
 Today, the scale of a figure is often described in millimeters, for example one of the most common scales is 28 mm.

 Manufacturers set up a size of the miniature and try to make every miniature similar size or at least have an average with the size they've set up.
 While a model may be described as 28 mm the actual height of the model may be different.
-This is because of a number of factors such as manufacturer, model proportion, method of measuring the model, the model's pose, and what sort of man the model is meant to represent.
+This is because of a number of factors such as manufacturer, model proportion, method of measuring the model, the model's pose, and what sort of character the model is meant to represent.
 A manufacturer might advertise its figures as 28 mm, but their products may be over 30 mm tall.
 In 28 mm scale, short characters such as dwarves, hobbits, and goblins might be represented by figures in the 15 to 20 mm range while taller characters like ogres, trolls and dragons would use 30 mm or larger figures.
 Manufacturer's use of scale is not uniform and can deviate by as much as 30%.
 Some manufacturers measure figure height from the feet to the eyes rather than the top of the head; therefore, a figure that is 30mm to the top of its head could be considered to be a 28mm miniature.
 Figures of 15 mm, 20 mm, 25 mm, 28 mm, 30 mm, 32 mm, and 35 mm are the most common for role-playing and table-top games.
 Smaller figures of 2 mm, 6 mm, 10 mm, 15 mm, and 20 mm are used for mass-combat wargames.
 Large sizes such as 40 mm and 54 mm were popular with wargamers in the past and are still used by painters and collectors.
 While the large miniatures have become popular again since the late 20th century, they are not as popular as the smaller sizes.